 Before you buy an extra graphics card, you’ll need to make sure you have enough space in your tower (and open PCIe slots), as well as a power supply unit that can handle the extra strain.

 Once you figure out your graphics card situation, it’s time for the fun part: obtaining extra monitors.
 In general, monitors can be had for fairly cheap these days.
-Assuming you can’t finagle a hand-me-down, a 24-inch monitor with an IPS screen will run you around $100, such as the Acer R240HY.
-You can get a 24-inch TN screen, which will likely trade strong off-axis viewing for a lower response time—something gamers might prefer—for roughly the same money, such as the Asus VS248H-P ($120 on Amazon).
-You can also find smaller IPS monitors at around 21.5 inches, such with this HP Pavilion IPS display.
+Assuming you can’t finagle a hand-me-down, a 24-inch monitor with an IPS screen will run you around $150, such as the Acer R240HY.
+You can get a 24-inch TN screen, which will likely trade strong off-axis viewing for a lower response time—something gamers might prefer—for roughly the same money, such as the Asus VS248H-P ($160 on Amazon).
+You can also find smaller IPS monitors at around 21.5 inches, such with this HP Pavilion IPS display, for.

-Meanwhile, it you’re looking for even more screen real estate, you can find a decent 27-inch IPS screen for under $200, such as the $160 ViewSonic VA2759-SMH.
+Meanwhile, it you’re looking for even more screen real estate, you can find a decent 27-inch IPS screen for just a little over $200, such as the $210 ViewSonic VA2759-SMH.